214 Tuam Street,

 2 people favorited this theater

-In 1930, it became the St. James Theatre, completley remodeled.
+In 1930, it became the St. James Theatre, completely remodelled.
 The dress circle was reshaped into a gentle curve, re-raked to seat 420.
-Hosting a plethora of live-acts, international acts including Sir Laurence Olivier and the Old Vic company the St. James Theatre coasted along with films and acts until 1959, when Kerridge Odeon bought the property and the Odeon was opened Sept 27th 1960, twinkling with an unequalled taste and elegance.
+Hosting a plethora of live-acts, international acts including Sir Laurence Olivier and the Old Vic company from London, England, the St. James Theatre coasted along with films and acts until 1959, when Kerridge Odeon bought the property and the Odeon was opened September 27th 1960, twinkling with an unequalled taste and elegance.
 The dress circle ceiling was raised four feet to avoid cropping the 70mm projection.

 Just login to your account and subscribe to this theater